Micluan41/Disaster-Response/README.md

 ## **Additional Note**
 'train_classifier.py' uses AdaBoostClassifier in the pipeline but does not have a GridSearch and runs fast.
 'train_classifier_knn.py' has GridSearch and therefore could run for a long time.
+In 'run.py', the code will load the pkl to fetch the model, the default is for 'train_classifier.py'.
+Change the model name in 'run.py' if you want to use the knn classifier in the web app.